anomen-s/anomen-overlay/www-apps/pmwiki/cookbook/AesCrypt/readme.txt

 @]

 !!!Supported browsers
-This recipe should work in all current browsers with JavaScript support.
-Successfully tested on:
+This recipe should work in all current browsers (as of end of 2012) with JavaScript support.
+It was successfully tested on:
 * Windows (IE, Firefox, Opera, Chrome)
 * Linux (Firefox, Opera, Chromium)
-* Android (Opera Mini 7.5)
+* Android (Opera Mini 7.5 !!!
+This browser sends password to Opera servers !!!)

 !!!Java testing application
 Build application using Maven: